Circus Circus Las Vegas: Slots-A-Fun Casino

 Slots-A-Fun Casino is a small casino located on the Circus Circus property.
 It operates in a separate building along the Las Vegas Strip, directly south of the Circus Circus east entrance.
-It was opened in August 1971, by Circus Circus owner Jay Sarno.
+It was opened in August 1971, by Circus Circus owner Jay Sarno replacing a merry-go-round.
 In 1974, management of the casino was assumed by Ross W. Miller, a former Circus Circus executive (and father of eventual Nevada governor Bob Miller).
 Miller was reported to be leasing the premises from the Teamsters Union, which had provided some of the financing to develop Circus Circus.

 In 1975, gaming executive Carl Thomas bought into the casino as an equal partner with Miller, who died later that year.
 In 1979, however, Thomas was exposed as being involved in casino skimming operations on behalf of the Kansas City mob.
 Two FBI informants claimed that the mob owned a secret interest in Slots-A-Fun through Allen Dorfman, though that claim was never substantiated.
 Thomas's gaming licenses were revoked, and he was forced to sell his casino interests.

 Miller's estate and Thomas sold Slots-A-Fun to Circus Circus Hotels, Inc., a company owned by Bill Bennett and Bill Pennington, who were the operators of the Circus Circus casino.
 Their company later became known as Circus Circus Enterprises, and then Mandalay Resort Group.
 In 1986, a woman accidentally crashed her car into the casino, injuring 14 people.

 MGM Mirage (later MGM Resorts International) bought Mandalay Resort Group in 2005, and acquired Slots-A-Fun as part of the purchase.
 As of 2014, it was one of the last casinos to still offer coin-operated slot machines.
 Phil Ruffin bought Circus Circus and Slots-A-Fun in 2019.
 The casino is popular for its low-priced drinks and table games.